stalker-tools/tools/EXTRACT.md

         gamedata.dbd
 ```
 Here we see three versions of file.
 Latest version in <ins>gamedata.dbb</ins> file.
-To get .db/.xdb file with file latest version use <ins>--last</ins> option.
+To get .db/.xdb file with file latest version use (_--last_) option.

 ## 6. Examples for development purposes